Collecting Both Workers’ Compensation and Retirement

 Temporary vs. Permanent Disability Benefits

 Temporary disability benefits are for workers who cannot perform their usual job duties for a brief period due to a work-related injury or illness.
 The aim is to replace lost wages during the period of recovery.
-If you retire while receiving these benefits, they may be reduced or discontinued.
+If you retire while receiving these benefits, the benefits may undergo reduction or discontinuation.
 The reasoning is that you’re no longer participating in the labor force and, thus, not losing any wages due to your injury.

-If your retirement was voluntary, you could see a reduction or termination of these benefits.
-If your retirement was involuntary, meaning you were forced to retire due to a disability, you are generally still eligible to receive these benefits.
+In cases of voluntary retirement, you may experience a reduction or termination of these benefits.
+Conversely, if your retirement was involuntary due to a disability, you typically remain eligible to receive these benefits.

 How Workers’ Comp Affects Social Security Retirement Benefits